chunned/databass/README.md

 Choose a port to use on line 7.

 Choose a location to store the database on line 12.
+If you get an error when running the Docker compose, you may need to do `touch music.db` to create the database file first.

 Then, run `docker compose up -d` and visit the application at `localhost:<port>`